-The northernmost portion of the Causeway is home to TGIF’s Country Inn and Suites, Figali Convention Center, and the Balboa Yacht Club, which has a long pier and fleet of private yachts anchoring along the Canal.
-As well, the newly completed Biodiversity Museum, which was designed by world renowned architect Frank Gehry, is now open to the public.
-If you don't want to walk, there are bicycle, carriage and scooter rental shops.
+The northernmost portion of the Causeway is home to the Country Inn and Suites, Balboa Yacht Club, which has a long pier and fleet of private yachts anchored along the Canal, and Biodiversity Museum.

-As you head south along the Causeway, the first island you reach is Noas, which is home to the Smithsonian’s Naos Laboratories and Marine Exhibition Center, also known as Punta Culebra (tel:212-8793).
+As you head south along the Causeway, the first island you reach is Noas, which is home to the Smithsonian Institute's Naos Laboratories and Marine Exhibition Center - also known as Punta Culebra.
 Resting along the Panama Canal, Naos Island has a small commercial center, hotel, and several restaurants.
-As well, the launch to Taboga Island departs from Naos Island (see Taboga Island) - just before reaching the entrance to Punta Culebra turn left.
-Further south along the Causeway is Perico Island, which resides off to the left and inside Panama Bay.
-Here you’ll find a very large commercial center, complete with retail stores, bars, restaurants and art galleries.
+As well, the ferry to Taboga Island departs from Naos Island - just before reaching the entrance to Punta Culebra turn left and head for the pier.
+Further south along the Causeway is Perico Island, which rests off to the left and inside Panama Bay.
+Here you’ll find a very large commercial center, complete with retail stores, bars, restaurants and souvenir stores.
 Continue along and you’ll soon reach Flamenco Island, the largest and last of the Causeway’s three islands.
-Off to the left you’ll find a Bennigans Restaurant, and just behind that a marina.
-Further ahead there’s a large shopping complex, containing numerous bars, restaurants and tourist related businesses.
-To the left, towards the water, there’s a second marina and commercial center, where you’ll find numerous souvenir shops and restaurants.
+Here you'll find numerous eateries, Panama City's only Duty Free shop, and the Fuerte Amador Marina.

 The Causeway is a must see for anyone visiting Panama.
 With gentle breezes, spectacular scenery and fine dining, the Causeway has something for everybody.

 Rising approximately 654 feet, Ancon Hill towers over Panama City and offers visitors unparalleled views of the surrounding area, including Casco Viejo, Panama City, Panama Bay, Panama Canal Administration Building, Albrook Airport, and the southern most portion of the Panama Canal, i.e. Miraflores Locks, Pedro Miguel Locks, and the Causeway.
-Ancon Hill has two different lookout areas.
-For views of Casco Viejo, Panama City, Panama Bay, and everything else that resides south of Ancon Hill, walk up the steep hill just off to the right as you reach the top.
-For views of Miraflores Locks, Panama Canal Administration Building, and everything north of Ancon Hill, turn left at the top and walk to the lookout area just beyond the parking lot.
+Ancon Hill is open daily and there is no entrance fee.

 The Smithsonian Institute offers daily tours to Barro Colorado Island, which is the largest forested island in the Panama Canal Waterway and home of the Smithsonian Biological Station.